phlearning/phlearning/README.md

 ### About
 - 🎓 I'm a student at 42Lausanne
 - 💻 Currently on ft_transcendence
-- ❤️ Interests: coding, series, movies, series
+- ❤️ Interests: coding, series, movies

 ### Reach me